 – How can I lay a pattern piece on bias? –

-If you’re completely unfamiliar with fabric, I’d suggest you to read my Fabric 101 post, where I’m explaining what are straightgrain, crossgrain and bias.
+If you’re completely unfamiliar with fabric, I’d suggest you read my Fabric 101 post, where I’m explaining what a straight grain, cross grain and a bias are.

 Today’s main dish is: